The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 Quickstart

-Supported launch workflow
+Standard launch workflow

 Use this flow for open-ended user requests, including questions, audiences, websites, documents, images, scenarios, business decisions, product ideas, and exploratory prompts.